themohammadreza/MultiAV/ui/frontend-migration-plan.md

 # Frontend Migration Plan

-This plan outlines the tasks required to migrate the existing Streamlit UI to a scalable React/TypeScript application using Next.js, Mantine, and TanStack Query.
+This plan outlines the tasks required to deliver a scalable React/TypeScript application using Next.js, Mantine, and TanStack Query.

 ## Stack and Design System
 - **Framework**: Next.js with TypeScript